Day 1: Vancouver

 - Travel Insurance: A minimum of Emergency Medical and Evacuation Insurance is mandatory for participation in all Adventure Canada Cruises.
 You must carry a minimum of $500,000 USD per person emergency medical and evacuation coverage for this cruise.

-- Cancellation by the Passenger: All requests for cancellation must be received in writing.
-Upon Adventure Canada receiving written notice of cancellation at least 121 days prior to the Departure Date, you shall receive a refund of the amount paid for the Cruise and Charter Flight, less an administrative penalty of $1,000 CAD per person, per Cruise.
-This administrative penalty will be held by Adventure Canada as a Future Travel Credit for a period of no longer than thirty months.
-If written notice of cancellation is received by Adventure Canada between 91 and 120 days prior to the Departure Date, you shall receive a refund of 35% of the amount paid for the Cruise and Charter Flight, and no Future Travel Credit will be provided.
+- Cancellation by the Passenger: Upon Adventure Canada receiving a written notice of cancellation at least 121 days prior to the Departure Date, you shall receive a refund of the amount paid for the Cruise and Charter Flight, less an administrative penalty of $1,000 USD per person, per Cruise.
+If a written notice of cancellation is received by Adventure Canada between 91 and 120 days prior to the Departure Date, the cancellation penalty is 65% of your total cruise cost.
+A refund of 35% of the amount paid for the Cruise and Charter flight will be issued provided the passenger is up to date on all payments.
 In the event of a cancellation made 90 days or less before the scheduled date of departure, you will forfeit any amount paid for the Cruise to that date.
-For these and other reasons mentioned you are strongly advised to obtain comprehensive cancellation insurance at the time of registration.
+For these and other reasons mentioned within these Terms and Conditions, you are strongly advised to obtain comprehensive cancellation insurance at the time of registration.

 Inclusions and Exclusions